JulianKarrer/shard/README.md

 - [ ] more uniforms for default runtime (backbuffer, mouse, mp3_fft, ...)
 - [ ] Language Server Protocol implementation

+*Shard is in active development and breaking changes are likely.*

 ## Implementation
-The transpiler as written in the Rust programming language.
+The transpiler is written in the Rust programming language.

 The formal grammar can be found in [shard.pest](shard.pest), which is used by [Pest](https://pest.rs/) to generate a Pratt parser.